Ouranosinc/cowbird/docs/components.rst

 - Renaming a folder :
     The folders associated with the `Geoserver` workspace are the user workspace (named by the user's name) and the datastore folder (which uses a default value.
-Both of these values should never change.
+Both of these values should never change and renaming them manually might break the monitoring, preventing `Cowbird` from receiving future file events.
 Note that in the case of renaming a shapefile, it should be supported.
 It will trigger multiple events on the file system (an update on the parent directory, and a delete followed by a create events on the file), which should keep up to date info in `Geoserver` and `Magpie`_.